clchinkc/zombie/zombie_simulation/population_note.md

 It's worth noting that the broker pattern can be applied in different contexts.
 For instance, in event-driven architecture (EDA), the broker pattern is used to decouple event publishers and subscribers by introducing a broker as an intermediary.
 The broker receives events from publishers and distributes them to the relevant subscribers based on their interests and subscriptions [4].

 The broker pattern is one of several software architecture patterns that provide ways to structure and organize software systems.
-Other patterns mentioned in the search results include layered architecture, pipe-filter pattern, blackboard pattern, and event-bus pattern, each serving different purposes in software design [5].
+Other patterns mentioned in the search results include blackboard pattern, and event-bus pattern, each serving different purposes in software design [5].

 In summary, the broker pattern is an architectural pattern used in software design to structure distributed systems with decoupled components.
 It introduces a broker component responsible for coordinating communication between the components, facilitating the exchange of messages or requests and managing the transmission of results and exceptions.
 It can be used in various contexts, including event-driven architecture, to achieve loose coupling and efficient communication between components.
 """

 """
 The broker pattern, also known as the mediator pattern, is a software design pattern that promotes loose coupling and centralizes communication between components of a system.
 It provides a mediator object that encapsulates the interaction and coordination between multiple objects, allowing them to communicate indirectly through the mediator instead of directly with each other.

-The broker pattern is commonly used in complex systems where the direct communication between components can become tangled and hard to manage.
-By introducing a central mediator, the pattern helps to reduce dependencies and simplifies the overall architecture.

 Here's how the broker pattern works: